The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Methods

 Because the perceptual set $\mathcal{M}$ is compact, $\hat r_n$ is a monotonically non-decreasing sequence bounded above by the true radius $r$.
 Thus, as sampling becomes dense in the state--condition space, $\hat r_n$ converges to $r$ almost surely (Theorem~\ref{thm:mc}).
 The rate and shape of this convergence offer a practical diagnostic for manifold completeness: rapid initial growth reflects the discovery of previously unseen variability, while the stabilization of $\hat r_n$ indicates that all extremal behaviours of the phenomenon have been observed.

-Operationally, we compute $\hat r_n$ by repeatedly drawing random subsets of size $n \in \{10, 20, 50, \dots\}$, embedding signals in $\mathbb{R}^N$ under cosine geometry, and evaluating their distances to the reference signal $x_0$.
+Operationally, we compute $\hat r_n$ by repeatedly drawing random subsets of size $n \in \{10, 20, 50, \dots\}$, embedding signals in $\mathbb{R}^N$, and evaluating their distances to the reference signal $x_0$ under cosine geometry.
 No labels, models, or physical assumptions are required; the estimator depends solely on the observed signals and therefore reflects the \emph{self-supervised emergence} of the perceptual structure from data.

 This MC-based procedure is applied identically to real datasets and to synthetic signals generated by the simulator, enabling direct comparison of radius saturation and geometric compactness under the same preprocessing and metric geometry.